Veggie Tortilla Soup

 Can I skip the serrano or jalapeño?

-Let’s Dish: Did You Know?
+Let’s Dish About Tortilla Soup: Did You Know?

-Looking for your new go-to cozy soup?
-Try my Veggie Tortilla Soup with Chili Lime Tortilla Strips!
+Soup night just got better—meet my Veggie Tortilla Soup with Chili Lime Tortilla Strips!

 I’d love to see your creations!
 Tag me on Instagram @madly__delicious with #MadlyDelicious and #UnleashTheDelicious so I can check out your take on this hearty dish.